 This course acquaints students with current pedagogical and theoretical approaches to teaching and evaluating skills in listening, reading, writing and speaking in Spanish at all levels.
 Students will write a teaching philosophy, prepare lessons plans, and do micro-teaching in Spanish.
 As practical components of the course, students will become familiarized with the interview process, job searches, resume writing, and other practical life skills and ethics related to careers in Spanish.
 This class serves as the capstone course for the Spanish Major and Spanish Education Major.
-Spring, as necessary.
-Prerequisite: SPA 3350 with a "C" or better.
+Spring, as needed.